 Pockets of momentsSiddhi Shah ’19

-In my final semester at Mount Holyoke (I’m graduating in December), I’m hit with waves of nostalgia as I see the places and people that have become important parts of my journey — that from a naive, timid first-year student to a pretty bold senior.
+In my final semester at Mount Holyoke (I graduated in December 2018), I’m hit with waves of nostalgia as I see the places and people that have become important parts of my journey — that from a naive, timid first-year student to a pretty bold senior.
 But if you had asked 17-year-old me if I would get to this point of nostalgia, or even get through these four years, I’m pretty sure I would have scoffed.
 Loudly.
 That’s how unfathomable the idea once seemed.

 Orientation 2018, by the Community Center and Dining Commons